Dre Campbell Farm

 Adverse Weather Conditions

 Sunscald is caused by a plant getting too much sun and/or being in the path of hot, dry wind.
-Therefore, hot weather or extreme heat are the main culprits.
+Therefore, hot weather or extreme heat is the main culprit.

 With this condition, unripe or ripening fruits start showing pale white or yellowish blotches.
 However, sunscald is something that you can prevent relatively easily.